danielaEM/Traveler-Page/README.md

-A responsive webpage with multiple sections, created with Bootstrap 3 and a few javascript animation libraries.
+A responsive webpage with multiple sections, created with Bootstrap 3 and a few javascript & css animation libraries.